tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 	. = ..()
 ```
 `.` is the current return value of the current proc.
-If you have the parent call at the end of the proc, use `return ..()` instead, it's slightly faster.
+If you have the parent call at the end of the proc, use `return ..()` instead, it's slightly faster and more readable.

 ### No overriding type safety checks
 The use of the : operator to override type safety checks is not allowed.
 You must cast the variable to the proper type.